Proto-Indo-European language: Historical and geographical setting

 Scholars have proposed multiple hypotheses about when, where, and by whom PIE was spoken.
 The Kurgan hypothesis, first put forward in 1956 by Marija Gimbutas, has become the most popular.
+It proposes that this proto-language was spoken by the Yamnaya culture in the general area of the Pontic steppe north of the Black Sea c.
+3400 BCE.
 (Note: See: